-Requests for an exception to a published Graduate College policy or deadline, an official on-line Student Petition Form must be completed by the student on the Graduate College website (http://www.grad.illinois.edu/gsas/petition-record-requests).
+To request an exception to a published Graduate College policy or deadline, an official online Student Petition Form must be completed by the student.
+These forms can be found on the Graduate College website (www.grad.illinois.edu/gsas/graduate-student-request-form).
 Student record requests, such as change of curriculum or add/drop will be completed on a Curriculum Change/Transfer of Credit Form.
 The outcome of these requests will be forwarded to the student and the Biophysics and Quantitative Biology Office electronically by the Graduate College.